 Growing Cut Flowers

 Here are several tips to successfully grow your own cut flowers.
 Be patient, since you may go through some trial and error before things go smoothly (like with my experience).

 Pick flowers as much as you can.
 Picking flowers are similar to pruning.
 The more you pick, the more flowers will grow back.
 If you have too many flowers to use as bouquets and centerpieces, give them away to friends and family.
 I’m sure they would appreciate them!

 Use fertilizer to keep your plants blooming.
 I am currently using Miracle-Gro All Purpose Plant Food but would like to try organic fertilizer once I run out of the Miracle-Gro.
 So, if you have an organic alternative that works great, let me know!

 Something else to consider is keeping the stems nice and tall.
 Flower stakes don’t cost much at all and can keep their stems from bending over due to the weight of the flowers.

 If you have a large enough area, you can always grow your cut flowers in one area.
 I have mine in several pots but can move them around if I need to.
 Make sure the plants get enough water and sun as well.

-Grow a Cut Flower Garden
+Grow a Cut Flower Garden for Beginners

 Before you know it, you will have beautiful flowers to use in bouquets and centerpieces.
 How are you planning to grow your amazing cut flower garden?
 Or do you have one already?
 Let me know in the comments section below.